 Regulation of Bacterial Virulence and Catabolism

-Research in my laboratory is aimed at understanding the role of bacterial catabolism in regulation of both virulent and non-virulence interactions of bacteria with eukaryotes.
-The focus of current research is to understand the intertwined regulation of bacterial virulence and bacterial catabolism of host-derived compounds during lung infection by Pseudomonas aeruginosa.
+Research in my laboratory is aimed at understanding the role of bacterial metabolism in regulation of both virulent and non-virulence interactions of bacteria with eukaryotes.
+The focus of current research is to understand the intertwined regulation of bacterial virulence with bacterial detection and metabolism of host-derived compounds during lung infection by Pseudomonas aeruginosa.

 Pseudomonas aeruginosa is a Gram-negative bacterium nearly ubiquitous in the environment.
 It is found in freshwater, soils, and man-made water fixtures (particularly faucets and showers), and is the most prevalent antibiotic resistant, Gram-negative, opportunistic pathogen of humans.
 However, as denoted by the term ‘opportunistic pathogen’, while we are continuously exposed to P. aeruginosa at a low level, healthy individuals do not develop disease.
 Infection by P. aeruginosa requires some breakdown of the innate immune system: immune deficiency, burns, chemotherapy, or inhibition of physical clearance mechanisms.
 Lung infection caused by P. aeruginosa is a source of significant morbidity and mortality in ventilated patients and is the primary cause of chronic progressive respiratory failure and death in patients with cystic fibrosis.
 It is the lung infections caused by P. aeruginosa that my lab studies.